RTEMS/rtems-docs/cpu_supplement/blackfin.rst

 Interrupt Processing
 ====================

-Discussed in this chapter are the Blackfin’s interrupt response and control mechanisms as they pertain to RTEMS.
+Discussed in this chapter are the Blackfin's interrupt response and control mechanisms as they pertain to RTEMS.
 The Blackfin architecture support 16 kinds of interrupts broken down into Core and general-purpose interrupts.